edgy.app_wp-content_uploads_2018_08_exoplanet-fi-970x970.jpg

 Snippet from Wikipedia: Exoplanet

-An exoplanet or extrasolar planet is a planet outside the Solar System.
-The first possible evidence of an exoplanet was noted in 1917 but was not then recognized as such.
-The first confirmation of the detection occurred in 1992.
+An exoplanet or extrasolar planet is a planet outside of the Solar System.
+The first confirmed detection of an exoplanet was in 1992 around a pulsar, and the first detection around a main-sequence star was in 1995.
 A different planet, first detected in 1988, was confirmed in 2003.
-According to statistics from the NASA Exoplanet Archive, As of 21 August 2024, there are 5,747 confirmed exoplanets in 4,289 planetary systems, with 962 systems having more than one planet.
-The James Webb Space Telescope (JWST) is expected to discover more exoplanets, and to give more insight into their traits, such as their composition, environmental conditions, and potential for life.
+In 2016, it was recognized that the first possible evidence of an exoplanet had been noted in 1917.
+As of 26 June 2025, there are 5,926 confirmed exoplanets in 4,419 planetary systems, with 996 systems having more than one planet.
+In collaboration with ground-based and other space-based observatories the James Webb Space Telescope (JWST) is expected to give more insight into exoplanet traits, such as their composition, environmental conditions, and potential for life.

 There are many methods of detecting exoplanets.
 Transit photometry and Doppler spectroscopy have found the most, but these methods suffer from a clear observational bias favoring the detection of planets near the star; thus, 85% of the exoplanets detected are inside the tidal locking zone.
 In several cases, multiple planets have been observed around a star.
-About 1 in 5 Sun-like stars have an "Earth-sized" planet in the habitable zone.
+About 1 in 5 Sun-like stars are estimated to have an "Earth-sized" planet in the habitable zone.

 The followings have been registered under the category Exoplanet.